A MEX file lets you call a C function from MATLAB. To create a C/C++ MEX file, you need:

 A compiler supported by MATLAB.
 For an up-to-date list of supported compilers, see the Supported and Compatible Compilers website.

-MEX-files are not appropriate for all applications.
-MATLAB is a high-productivity environment whose specialty is eliminating time-consuming, low-level programming in compiled languages like C, C++, or Fortran.
+s are not appropriate for all applications.
+MATLAB is a high-productivity environment whose specialty is eliminating time-consuming, low-level programming in compiled languages like C or C++.
 In general, do your programming in MATLAB.
-Do not use MEX-files unless your application requires it.
+Do not use MEX files unless your application requires it.